- S/4HANA was massively exaggerated in terms of maturity by SAP.

-As time has progressed, the ratio of “live” S/4HANA customers to those that hold a license has been steady at roughly 1/5 or 20%.
-This is, of course, highly exaggerated as there are nowhere close to the number of live instances of S/4HANA that SAP claims.
+As time has progressed, the ratio of “live” S/4HANA customers to those that hold a license has been steady at roughly 1/5 of 20%.
+This is highly exaggerated as there are nowhere close to the number of live instances of S/4HANA that SAP claims.

-SAP has stated that there are thousands of current S/4HANA implementations underway, but the evaluation of job postings does not support this claim.
+SAP has stated that thousands of current S/4HANA implementations are underway, but job postings’ evaluation does not support this claim.

-When SAP sold S/4HANA to many customers, they both knew they would not use it, and pressured many customers to purchase S/4HANA to satisfy an indirect access claim or through adding it to the BOM of other products.
+When SAP sold S/4HANA to many customers, they both knew they would not use it and pressured many customers to purchase S/4HANA to satisfy an indirect access claim or add it to the BOM of other products.
 This was done to exaggerate the numbers of S/4HANA sales to Wall Street and prospects.
-They would have to have known that a large percentage, if not most of those that engaged in a S/4HANA implementation would fail.
+They would have to have known that a large percentage would fail if not most of those engaged in a S/4HANA implementation.

 Why Such Extreme Fakery?